68 °F / 20 °C

-Puerto Penasco (aka Rocky Point) is a cruise port and resort city in Mexico's Sonora state.
+Puerto Penasco (aka Rocky Point) is a cruise port and resort city in Mexico's Sonora state, with population over 60,000.
 The port is located approx 100 km (60 ml) from the USA border (Arizona state).
 The port is on Gulf of California (aka Sea of Cortez) and on a small land strip joining Baja California with mainland Mexico.
-The city has population over 60,000.

 Resort tourism started to develop here since late-1990s, and is now region's main industry targeting mainly the US source market.
 Next large industry is commercial fishing.
 Due to its proximity to Arizona’s largest cities - Phoenix (state's capital, population 1,5+ million, metro 4,75+ million), Tucson (pop 0,5+ million, metro 1+ million) and Yuma (pop ~95,000, metro ~200,000), Puerto Penasco is nicknamed "Arizona’s Beach".

 Mexican Federal Highway 2 (aka Fed 2) was opened in 2013, runs along the USA-Mexico border and has total length 1987 km (1235 ml).
 Fed 2 shortens the drive distance from Baja California by 160 km (100 ml).
 City's largest development projects include 100+ restaurants and 42 hotels-motels.